Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_5/README.md

 It's important to highlight that using both the simulator and the rosbag can be misleading.
 One might think: "If I'm already using a simulation, why would I need a rosbag?"
 And this is true in some cases, but there are special cases when you might want to combine both, for example, with a probllematic trajectory pre-recorded that needs to be tested again but without assuming risks in the real world.

+### Replay_testing

-Polymath Robotics [replay_testing](https://github.com/PolymathRobotics/replay_testing) tool provides a conveniend wrapper for End-to-End testing with rosbags.
-It automates coventions like:
+Polymath Robotics `replay_testing` tool provides a convenient wrapper for End-to-End testing with rosbags.
+It automates conventions like:

 - Launching the system and a rosbag together.
 - Synchronizing `/clock` and simulated time.